-After reading this heading you may think to yourself that it’s obvious to tell, but unfortunately this is often not the case.
+After reading this heading you may think to yourself that it’s obvious to tell, but unfortunately, this is often not the case.
 Hackers often go through heroic efforts to make their presence unknown, meaning that there are a great many people out there that are hacked, but they don’t even know it yet.
 If you don’t know what to look out for it can be difficult to spot the warning signs, so how do you tell?

 Google will let you know!

-In some cases, Google can put their immensely complex algorithms and bots to use and detect suspicious activity on a website.
+In some cases, Google can put its immensely complex algorithms and bots to use and detect suspicious activity on a website.
 If something fishy is detected, they will promptly insert “This site may be hacked” underneath a websites search result.